classicrob/simply-jekyll/_notes/Learn through going up and down the ladder of abstraction.md

 ---
+title: Learn through going up and down the ladder of abstraction
 ---
 Index pages:: [[Methods for learning and thinking]]

 Whenever I'm working on something concrete, I attempt to turn it into something more abstract.
 Whenever the concrete task is abstracted, I search for more situations in which to apply the abstract principle concretely.
 I then adjust the mental model situationally, and ask if that requires my understanding of the abstract model to be adjusted as well.
 Repeat.